 Tasted twice - last time in April 2012.
 Consistent notes.
-Tropical fruit like mango, guava, candied orange/mandarine peel and honey melon all over the place.
-Fantastic balance between acidity and sweetness, magnificent richness, depth and fat honeyed finish.
-When tasted 10 years ago, this wine showed already enormous sweetness and richness.
-It is now (2012), acidity has really come forward and made this wine complete.
+Tropical fruit like mango, guava, candied orange/mandarine peel and honey melon are all over the place.
+There's a fantastic balance between acidity and sweetness, magnificent richness, depth and fat honeyed finish.
+When tasted ten years ago, this wine showed already enormous sweetness and richness.
+It is now (2012), acidity has come forward and made this wine complete.
 With this significant sweetness and tropical flavours, this wine can easily match Indian/Thai/Japanese/Chinese cuisine with chilli and carry.
 Wonderful wine here too.

 Excellent pair of sweeties!

 2002 CLOS HAUT PEYRAGUEY 92p